FG-Unofficial-Developers-Guild/High-Variance/README.md

 All rolls on a d20 at or above the Critical Fumble Line will be changed to 20.
 All rolls below the Critical Fumble line will be changed to 1

 ## High Variance
-The overall average of the result is the same but possible outcomes shifted to the extreams.
+The overall average of the result is the same but possible outcomes shifted to the extremes .
 Possible results on dice are as follows.
 ### d20
 | | | | | | | | | | |  |  |  |  |  |  |  |  |  |  |
 |-|-|-|-|-|-|-|-|-|-|--|--|--|--|--|--|--|--|--|--|